 - Draw or print a map of your schoolyard to show the location of the bird sightings.
 With dots to represent bird sightings, use grid references to show which bird was found at each dot.

-Some examples of what these may look like are shown below:
+Some examples of what the maps may look like are shown below:

 Links to the Australian Curriculum